-Later, when Alexander Pichushkin was found guilty of killing almost 50 people, experts would attribute this injury to the driving force behind his rage, and perhaps the reason he was so eager to kill.
+Later, when Alexander Pichushkin was found guilty of killing dozens of people in the grisliest manner imaginable, experts would attribute this injury to the driving force behind his rage, and perhaps the reason he was so eager to kill.

-Alexander Pichushkin killed his first victim in 1992 but killed only sporadically until 2001, where he began regularly murdering.
-According to him, his goal was to kill 64 people, the same amount as the number of squares on a chessboard.
-While he was only convicted of murdering 49 people, he claims that he achieved his goal; that he murdered so many people he lost count.
-He also later claimed that had he not been stopped, the number would have been indefinite.
+Alexander Pichushkin killed his first victim in 1992 but killed only sporadically until 2001, when he began regularly targeting victims.
+According to him, his goal was to kill 64 people — the same as the number of squares on a chessboard.
+While he was only convicted of murdering 49 people, he claims that he achieved his goal and that he murdered so many people he lost count.
+He also later claimed that had he not been stopped, the number would have only climbed.

-A majority of Pichushkin’s victims were elderly homeless people, whom he found in Bitsevsky Park in Moscow, and lured in with the promise of free vodka.
+A majority of Pichushkin’s victims were elderly homeless people, whom he found in Bitsevsky Park in Moscow, and lured in with the promise of free vodka, as reported by GQ.
 He would drink with them, let them imbibe as much as they wanted, then kill them, usually with blows to the head with a hammer.
 As his signature, he’d push the vodka bottles into the gaping holes in their heads.

 Later, he branched out and began killing younger men, women, and children too, attacking them behind and taking them by surprise.
 Though he was no longer picky about who his victims were, he seemed to prefer the old homeless men.

-In the late 90s, the area around Bitsevsky Park became known as the hunting ground for a man they called the Maniac.
+In the late 1990s, the area around Bitsevsky Park became known as the hunting ground for a man the press called the “Maniac.”
 People would disappear into the woods in the park, into the tall birch trees just far enough away from the road that hiding behind them made one nearly invisible.
 By the spring of 2006, almost 50 people had vanished into them, never to be seen again.

-The Maniac was talked about everywhere, a faceless beast that grabs people in the night.
-His description, what little the police know, was plastered on every news outlet it could be, though somehow people kept disappearing.
+The Maniac was talked about everywhere, a faceless beast that grabbed people in the night.
+His description, although limited by police knowledge, was plastered on every news outlet it could be.
+Somehow, however, people kept disappearing.
 The public envisioned a monster, an animal of a man, potentially more than one man, hiding around every corner, living in shadows, preying on the weak.